artabramov/hidden7/README.md

 The protection model does not cover compromised runtime environments or recovery from a lost master password.

-- **Runtime host or container compromise.** While the filesystem is mounted, decrypted data exists inside the container.
+- **Runtime host or container compromise.** While the encrypted filesystem is mounted, decrypted data exists inside the container.
 An attacker with sufficient privileges on the host or inside the container may be able to access the decrypted filesystem directly.

 - **Forgotten master password.** The `master password` is not stored anywhere.
 If lost, the encrypted passphrase cannot be unlocked and the